jelly/cockpit/test/NEW.md

 ## Tips & Tricks

+### Ignore Certificate errors

+For web access, if you'd like to avoid Chromium (or Chrome) prompting about certificate errors while connecting to localhost, you can change the following setting:

+    chrome://flags/#allow-insecure-localhost

 ### Unexpected journal message

 After a test run the testsuite reads the journal, looks for errors and fails